SteelCompendium/compendium-md/Bestiary/markdown/Demon Chorogaunt.md

 - **Tiny Stabs (5 VP):** Each enemy in the encounter takes 1 damage for each goblin who is adjacent to them.

 - **Swamp Stink (7 VP):** The encounter map becomes covered in a green mist that lasts until the end of the round, and which can’t be dispersed by wind.
-All areas of the map become difficult terrain for non-goblins, and each non-goblin on the map must make a Might resistance roll.
+All areas of the map become [[Difficult Terrain|difficult terrain]] for non-goblins, and each non-goblin on the map must make a Might resistance roll.

   - ✦ ≤11: 5 poison; weakened until mist disappears
   - ★ 12–16: Weakened until mist disappears